earthly/earthly/docs/ci-integration/remote-buildkit.md

 **`BUILDKIT_TCP_TRANSPORT_ENABLED`**

-This will configure `buildkitd` on start to start listening on port `8372`.
+This will configure `buildkitd` to listen on port `8372`.
 If you would like it to be externally available on a different port, you will need to handle that at the port mapping level.
 TCP is required for remotely sharing a daemon.

 **`BUILDKIT_TLS_ENABLED`**